-- Be registered on the Nursing and Midwifery Board of Ireland Register as an RGN and/orRCN - With 5 years post registration experience in PCCU including proven management experience. - Management qualification essential.
+- Be registered on the Nursing and Midwifery Board of Ireland Register as an RGN and/or RCN - With 5 years post registration experience in PCCU including proven management experience. - Management qualification essential

-- 3. Recommendations on Clinical Nurse Manager II shift leader: - Registered on the Nursing and Midwifery Board of Ireland Register as an RGN/RCN - RCN or RGN - Minimum 5 years in PICU - Degree desirable or working towards - Post graduate diploma/Higher diploma in PCCU Critical care nursing - 4.
-Recommendations on Clinical Nurse Facilitator: - Be registered on the Nursing and Midwifery Board of Ireland Register as an RGN and/orRCN - Minimum 5 years in PICU - Degree desirable (or working toward a Post graduate diploma/Higher diploma in PICU Critical care nursing - Teaching and Assessing desirable - 5.
-Recommendations on Advanced Nurse Practitioner: - Be registered on the Nursing and Midwifery Board of Ireland Register as an RGN/RCN with 7 years post registration experience, 5 of which must be in paediatric critical care services. - Be eligible to undertake a Master's Degree (or higher) in Nursing or a Master's Degree, which is relevant, or applicable, to the advanced field of practice.
-The Master's programme must be at Level 9 on the National Framework of Qualifications (Quality & Qualifications Ireland), or equivalent.
-Educational preparation must include at least three modular components pertaining to the relevant area of advanced practice, in addition to clinical practicum. - 6.
-Specific Nursing staffing levels as per section 3.0 Levels of Critical Care Each PCCU bed should be supported by 5.5WTE staff nurses. - 7.
-Recommendations for Nursing Qualifications for Critical Care Programme.
+3. Recommendations on Clinical Nurse Manager II shift leader:

+- Registered on the Nursing and Midwifery Board of Ireland Register as an RGN/RCN

+- RCN or RGN

+- Minimum 5 years in PICU

+- Degree desirable or working towards

+- Post graduate diploma/Higher diploma in PCCU Critical care nursing

+4. Recommendations on Clinical Nurse Facilitator:

+- Be registered on the Nursing and Midwifery Board of Ireland Register as an RGN and/or RCN - Minimum 5 years in PICU - Degree desirable (or working toward a Post graduate diploma/Higher diploma in PICU Critical care nursing - Teaching and Assessing desirable

+5. Recommendations on Advanced Nurse Practitioner:

+- Be registered on the Nursing and Midwifery Board of Ireland Register as an RGN/RCN with 7 years post registration experience, 5 of which must be in paediatric critical care services. - Be eligible to undertake a Master's Degree (or higher) in Nursing or a Master's Degree, which is relevant, or applicable, to the advanced field of practice.
+The Master's programme must be at Level 9 on the National Framework of Qualifications

+(Quality & Qualifications Ireland), or equivalent.
+Educational preparation must include at least three modular components pertaining to the relevant area of advanced practice, in addition to clinical practicum.

+6. Specific Nursing staffing levels as per section 3.0 - Levels of Critical Care - Each PCCU bed should be supported by 5.8WTE staff nurses.

+Each shift should be supported by 1 CNM2 shift leader for every 8-10 beds.

+Each shift should be supported by access nurses - 1 per 6 beds or 1 per 4 cubicles.

+As per National Clinical Programme for Critical Care and PCCS Standards, ACCESS nurses are in addition to bedside nurses, unit managers, team leaders, clinical facilitators and non-nursing support staff.
+An ACCESS nurse provides 'on the floor' assistance, coordination, contingency, education, supervision and support.
+Ratio based on qualifications of current staff: < 50% qualified staff = 1 ACCESS nurse per 4 beds 50-75% qualified staff = 1 ACCESS nurse per 6 beds > 75% qualified staff = 1 access nurse per 8 beds

+7. Recommendations for Nursing Qualifications for Critical Care Programme.